✔️ Available on Starter, Deliver, Grow, and Scale subscriptions 1

 2. Search for and select a project.

 3. Switch to the Forms view.
-The Forms tab might be hidden under the More... section.
+The Forms tab might be hidden under the More... option.

 4. Next:

-1. Existing form: Click a form's name in the list to open the editor view.
+1. Existing form: Click a form's name in the list to open the editor.

-5. Select the Questions tab in the left navigation panel.
+5. Select the Content tab in the left navigation panel.

 7. Set a label for the attachments field.
 This is the text people submitting form responses see so make it purposeful!